spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 {% info_block warningBox "Verification" %}

-Ensure that the recalculation messages are properly cleaned up after a refund by setting the `RefundConfig::shouldCleanupRecalculationMessagesAfterRefund()` configuration.
+Verify that the recalculation messages are properly cleaned up after a refund by setting the `RefundConfig::shouldCleanupRecalculationMessagesAfterRefund()` configuration.

 {% endinfo_block %}